nevolodia/bunq_sandman/readme.md

 - The system is designed for sandbox testing and not for production use
 - Some complex transaction types may require manual setup
-- The UI doesn't support parallel execution paths, only linear flows
+- The UI doesn't support parallel execution paths, only linear flows.
+In the future, it is possible to extend the system
 - Error recovery requires manual intervention